GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Set
-Set is an iterable object that guarantees uniqueness, meaning it does not allow duplicate elements.
+Set is a "non-sequence" iterable object that guarantees uniqueness, meaning it does not allow duplicate elements.
 Just like a dictionary object, set uses curly bracket `{}` to assign values but without `key: value` pair.
 Due to this reason, a set is much faster to check the elements than a list.

 ```python
 st = {value1, value2, value3}